The most vital organs are as follows.

 It does this by using chemicals, such as enzymes.

-The small intestine also absorbs nutrients and transfers
+The small intestine also absorbs nutrients and transfers them to the blood.

-the small intestine to the large intestine with a series of muscle
+The small intestine is five meters long.
+The food moves from the small intestine to the large intestine with a series of muscle contractions.

 Large intestine

-The large intestine is located in the abdomen and is 1.5
+The large intestine is located in the abdomen and is 1.5 meters in length.

 The large intestine is involved in digestion.
-It receives
+It receives undigested food from the small intestine.

-the food and then expels the waste and any excess fiber.
+The large intestine absorbs as much water as possible from the food and then expels the waste and any excess fiber.

 Lungs

-The lungs are located in the chest and are protected by the
+The lungs are located in the chest and are protected by the rib cage.

-lungs deliver oxygenated blood to the heart where it is pumped throughout the
+The lungs take in oxygen and they expel carbon dioxide.
+The lungs deliver oxygenated blood to the heart where it is pumped throughout the body and they receive deoxygenated blood from the heart after blood travels throughout the body.

 ---------------------------------------------------------------------------------